-Grant Peggie, Director at British Business Bank, comments on how the British Business Bank can aid growth within small businesses and how this can impact regional economic prosperity.
+Grant Peggie, director at British Business Bank, comments on how the Bank can aid growth within small businesses and how this can affect regional economic prosperity.

 In recent years, a growing number of alternative finance solutions have become more established, mainstream and accessible for smaller businesses across the UK, acting as viable alternatives to bank loans.

 Helping to create a more diverse finance market is a key objective of the British Business Bank and this increasing diversity of funding options means that smaller businesses now have more choice when considering their finance routes.

 Providing finance to small and medium-sized companies, which represent around 99 per cent of businesses within the UK, is as important as ever.
 These businesses are the pillar of the economy, as they go a long way in driving growth, opening new markets and creating jobs throughout the country.
 It is therefore vital that small businesses are not discouraged by rejection from a bank and consider the alternative forms of finance available.

 For smaller businesses, finance options may be required to maintain a steady flow of growth capital, accept new business requests, fulfil orders or invest in necessary materials and assets, which in turn lead to expansion opportunities.
 Similarly, in larger businesses, external funding is also a valuable tool to support existing product lines, increase staff numbers and perhaps move into new markets both here in the UK and globally, in turn, contribute to the wider economy.

 Non-traditional forms of lending